danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 *Figure 4.2: Permission for camera access*

-The sample code refers to methods under `p5.AudioIn()`, which reads the amplitude (volume level) of the input source returning values between zero to one using the `getLevel()` method.
+The sample code refers to methods under `p5.AudioIn()`, which reads the amplitude (volume level) of the input source returning values between 0.0 to 1.0 using the `getLevel()` method.

 A new function `map()` will be introduced to map a number across a range.
-Since the values for volume returned are on a range of zero to one, the corresponding number will not make a significant difference in terms of the size of the button.
+Since the values for volume returned are on a range of 0.0 to 1.0, the corresponding value will not make a significant difference in terms of the size of the button.
 As such, the range of the audio input will then map to the size range of the button dynamically.

 ## Face tracker
 ```javascript